Here you will find the Roman Numerals chart. Also, you can convert the roman number into an integer using our Converter.

 Hence, the number form of XXVI is 26.

-Using our Roman Numerals Converter, you can easily convert any positive integer number into a Roman or a Roman Symbol into an Arabic number.
+Using our converter, you can easily convert any positive integer number into a Roman or a Roman Symbol into an Arabic number.
 Just type the number in the respective input box and click on "Convert".
 The converter also displays the calculation part for better understanding.
 It's a great tool for students.

 This was all about what are Roman Numerals and how you can change a number from one form to another form easily.
 Also, our converter is a great tool that you can use to achieve the same.
 Just access the website and start using it.
 No need to signup or paying any cost.